remoteservices/First-Project/README.md

 # First-Project
 My first project
-New to Gethub.
+I am new to Gethub.
 Trying to add a second file named Friday Afternoon